vankasteelj/torrent-tracker-health/README.md

 $ npm i -g torrent-tracker-health
 $ torrent-tracker-health -h
 Usage: torrent-tracker-health [options]
-  --torrent: the torrent file, magnet link, or torrent dir --trackers= [Optional] {tracker1/announce, tracker2/announce}, uses a default list otherwise
+  --torrent: the torrent file, magnet link, torrent dir, or a file of line-delimited list of infohashes --trackers= [Optional] {tracker1/announce, tracker2/announce}, uses a default list otherwise
   --batchSize: [Optional] The number of torrents to include in the scrape request (Default 50)
   --showAllFetches: [Optional] Shows all the scrapes, instead of choosing the one with the most seeders(Default false)